grayzu/tfgsaz/articles/variables.md

 If you execute `terraform apply` with certain variables unspecified, Terraform will ask you to input their values interactively.
 These values are not saved, but this provides a convenient workflow when getting started with Terraform.
-UI Input is not recommended for everyday use of Terraform.
+UI input is not recommended for everyday use of Terraform.

+-> **Note**: In Terraform versions 0.11 and earlier, UI input is only supported for string variables.
+List and map variables must be populated via one of the other mechanisms.
+Terraform 0.12 introduces the ability to populate complex variable types from the UI prompt.

 ### Variable Defaults